-Note: Vicars Reports are issued for the previous year at the Annual General Meeting (AGM) This took place on Sunday 30th April 2017.
+Note: Vicars Reports are issued for the previous year at the Annual General Meeting (AGM) This took place on Sunday 11th October 2020.

-Vicar’s Report on the year 2016
+Vicar’s Report on 2019

 Lord, help us to take our eyes off ourselves and turn them to the community around us, so we are less concerned with what we have done than what remains to be done.
 Save us from being a parish that is too inward looking.
 May our vision be enlarged, our strength renewed and our love for you and your children inspire us to do great things for your glory.
 We ask this in the name of Christ our Lord.

-The people of St Pauls love God, St Paul’s church and love the local community and seek to serve all three.
-We will accept and welcome in all who want to be part of Gods kingdom, all who want to learn more.
-We will seek to be an inclusive God centred church which takes seriously Jesus command to ‘go out and make disciples of all people’
+The people of St. Paul’s love God, St Paul’s Church and love the local community and seek to serve all three.
+We will accept and welcome in all who want to be part of God’s kingdom, all who want to learn more.
+We will seek to be an inclusive God centred church which takes seriously Jesus command to ‘go out and make disciples of all people’.

 Our attitude will be one of prayerfulness and service, and we will do that we can share the treasure of the Gospel message with all who we have contact.

 We will seek to be an active presence in the community and serve it through local initiatives both in and outside the church.
 We will take seriously our duty to care for the world and its resources seeking to maintain our presence in the community by careful use of our resources.

 First I will give you some basics from the year 2019.

 - David Cannon 18th February 2019